 SSL certificates are a core security reassurance tool to create trust online.
-However, as low assurance SSL certificates have been introduced to the market, it became clear that a new approach was needed to protect legitimate businesses from the erosion of trust low assurance certificates caused in the market.
+However, the introduction of low assurance SSL certificates began to erode trust in the market.
+It became clear that a new approach was needed to protect legitimate businesses.

 Phishing, pharming and other threats undermined the essential ingredient necessary to any online transaction – trust.

 That is why browser providers and other certification authorities have worked together through out the last few years to create a new level of trust online through new browser based identity indicators.

 Extended Validation or EV SSL Certificates – To achieve a new level of trust.

 SSL certificates are a critical building block for secure electronic commerce and one of the ubiquitous uses of public key infrastructure (PKI).
 SSL certificates provide three security services—confidentiality, authentication, and integrity so that users can:

 - Securely communicate with a Web site so that information provided by the Internet user cannot be intercepted in transit (confidentiality)

 - Or altered without detection (integrity)

 - Verify that the Internet user is actually at the company’s Web site and not an impostor's site (authentication).

 This latter point is fundamental to understanding the need for EV SSL Certificates.
 With the proliferation of low assurance, domain only verified SSL certificates, there was no assurance that a certificate that could verify organization "ABC Company, Inc.".
 The user has no means to find out that ABC Company, Inc. is the legitimate owner of an Web site named www.abccompany.com - or come to the conclusion that the site: www.abc-company.com is just a fake.
 Without this authentication security, phishing can emerge and phishers trick unsuspecting Web surfers into doing business with someone pretending to be ABC Company, Inc.